TwoRingSoft/tworingsoft.com/blog/_posts/2017-01-28-xcode-build-setting-inheritance-and-precedence.md

 {% include
 	blog-post-image.html
 	source="build-setting-inheritance.png"
-	alt="The acyclic inheritance graph for build settings." caption="The acyclic inheritance graph for build settings." dimensions="width=\"75%\"" %}
+	alt="The acyclic inheritance graph for build settings." narrow="true" %}

 In the below screenshot, you can see some build settings that have been defined in both the Build Settings editor and Xcconfig files, with settings defined at top-, configuration- and platform-levels.
 Each cell in the matrix defines just one value after inheriting.
 For instance, the Xcconfig version of the Project-level macOS-specific setting is defined as `$(inherited) XcPb`, and the Build Settings editor version of the Target-level iOS-specific setting is defined as `$(inherited) Tf`.
 When you look at the Resolved column, you can see how inheritance has propogated values down the line.

 {% include
 	blog-post-image.html
 	source="build-setting-inheritance-case-study.png"
-	alt="An example using inheritance."
+	alt="An example using inheritance." %}
-	caption="An example using inheritance."
-	dimensions="width=\"100%\"" %}

 _Note that in this example, I purposely left `$(inherited)` off of the Xcconfig version of the top-Project-level setting, so as not to bring a bunch of noise into the example of the architectures list repeating over and over._